Keenan-Nicholson/blog/content/posts/sharing-data-via-torrent.md

      alt="Peers and seeders diagram"
      style="height: 40vh; width: auto;">

- If this is a bit confusing, take a look at this <a href="https://www.reddit.com/r/explainlikeimfive/comments/10bl0sb/eli5_how_do_torrents_work/" target="_blank">reddit post</a> by u/Dekkars in ELI5.
+ If this is a bit confusing, take a look at this <a href="https://www.reddit.com/r/explainlikeimfive/comments/10bl0sb/eli5_how_do_torrents_work/" target="_blank">reddit post</a> by u/Dekkars in the ELI5 subreddit.

 >You'd like to buy a book.
 One option is to go to the bookstore and spend money on it (direct download) but you don't want to do that.
 >